Colorectoral Cancer

 The colon is the large intestine or large bowel, and is also part of what is called our “gut” or the gastrointestinal tract.
 The rectum is the final area of the large intestine prior to stool exiting through the anus.

 Colorectal cancer is cancer of the colon and/or rectum (also called large intestine or large bowel).
-Colorectal cancer is the 2nd leading cause of cancer-related death in men AND women in the United States:
+Colorectal cancer is the 2nd leading cause of cancer-related death in men AND women in the United States.
+Screening begins at age 45 for people of average risk.

 Men and women of ANY age are at risk for this disease, but it can be both preventable and treatable, especially if it is caught at an early stage.
 Check out the short and entertaining video for all ages which discusses how to help prevent colorectal cancer.
 Also available is Board member Dr. Vorenberg and colleague Dr. Gentry’s insights on the disease through the Fight Right podcast, episode #11.